FabioGongOmonte/C-/README.md

 7. You can log out at any time by clicking the "Logout" button in the navigation bar.

 Thank you for checking out SetGen-Python!
 We hope you find it helpful in generating optimized setlists for your shows.

+## The next step ?

+- Add an edit feature to be able to edit songs and dancers within the database.
+- Add an export feature that would allow users to export setlists into an Excel file.